Genomics-HSE/VGsim/README.md

 For performance reasons, the package includes C extensions, which need to be built.
 In the future, we plan to provide prebuilt packages, but for now you need to build them yourself.
 For this, you need a working toolchain for building C++ code (gcc and clang are known to work).
+Since you are going to build Python extensions, you will need python development headers (e.g. on ubuntu linux the package name is `python-dev`).

 You can use either `pip` or `conda`.
 With `pip`, proceed as follows (with `conda`, the process should be similar):